-Summer session #1 (4 credit)
+Summer session #1 (4 credit)\\

-Two 4-credit graduate courses will be completed at Lehman College of the City University of New York.
+\Two 4-credit graduate courses will be completed at Lehman College of the City University of New York.
 These courses are Ethnic and Therapeutic Meal Patterns and Food Science.
 These 8 credits are in addition to the 57 credits completed at Teachers College.

-For students who need full-time status, a certificate of equivalency will be issued.
+\\For students who need full-time status, several courses carry additional contact hours for substantial out-ofclassroom activities.
 Despite a low credit total for a few of the semesters, the associated supervised experiential learning hours at various work sites equate to full-time status.